termisoc/termibot/README.rst

 example configuration), you can send text to it  (e.g., the output of external/asynchronous commands).

-Lines should start with either the name of a channel to send the message to, or``@username`` to send to an individual.
+Lines are parsed in the same way as described above, under **Plugin API**, except that lines that do not specify a user or channel will be silently ignored.